-The Director of the Centre suggested that a practical solution would be to ask the Centre and the Advisory Bodies to submit the assessment of the nominations received to the following Committee session.
+1718.
+The Director of the World Heritage Centre suggested that a practical solution would be to ask the Centre and the Advisory Bodies to submit the assessment of the nominations received to the following Committee session.

-The Chairperson declared Decision 28 COM 13.1 adopted, as amended.
+1719.
+The Chairperson declared Decision 28 COM 13.1 adopted as amended.
+He closed item 13 of the agenda.